jundalisay/superb/content/en/maharlika/metaphysics/maharlika-social-cycles.md

 | 2088 | _ | _ |

 > *Update November 2022: We used this model to correctly predict a BBM victory.
-The proper rival against BBM was the warrior Trillanes and not the democrat Robredo
+The proper rival against BBM was the warrior Trillanes and not the democrat Robredo, This also explains why the Liberal Party (democrats) lost so badly -- because it is not their season anymore.